franout/HDFIT.ScriptsHPC/README.md

 version 3 or (at your option) any later version.
 This includes all files in the __plot__ and __test__ directories of this repository.

 The patch files for the individual HPC applications, as well as the associated input configurations, are instead released under the terms of the respective original licenses.
-This includes all files under the __apps/resources__ directory.
+This includes all files under the __apps/resources__ and __apps\_llvm/resources__ directories.
 A copy of each application's license is included.